Skip to main content

 To cause your step class to never be deduplicated, either don't implement this method or simply return [];.

-You should not mutate your peers or yourself during this method, instead use the deduplicatedWith method to apply side-effects.
+You should not mutate your peers or yourself during this method, instead use the deduplicatedWith method to pass any necessary information to your replacement.

 deduplicatedWith